waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Goal Flexibility:** I became fixated on the idea that the officer in the gatehouse was the only way forward, and on solving the Farfetch'd puzzle immediately.
 This wasted significant time. **Correction:** I need to be more willing to abandon a failing strategy and explore alternatives, as documented in my notepad.
 I will pivot to a new primary goal when progress stalls.

 ## V. Battle Mechanics & Type Effectiveness
-- **Water vs. Bug/Grass:** Verified that Water-type moves are neutral against Bug/Grass types (e.g., Paras), not 'not very effective'.
+- **Water vs. Bug/Grass:** Verified that Water-type moves are neutral against Bug/Grass types (e.g., Paras).
+My initial assumption that it was 'not very effective' was based on external knowledge and was incorrect.

 ## VI.
 Self-Correction (Turn 19321)
 - **External Knowledge:** My assumption about Water-type effectiveness was based on knowledge from other games.
 I must build my understanding of mechanics *only* from verified, in-game observations in Pokémon Crystal.